National Schools Sevens

 The Rosslyn Park National Schools Sevens is an English rugby union sevens tournament, organised by Rosslyn Park F.C., that has evolved into the world's largest rugby tournament with some 9,500 boys and girls aged 13 – 19 competing annually from over 800 schools.
 There are now well over 1,100 matches on the 5 groups of pitches (each one having its own Ground Management Team) every year.
 A separate tournament for the U11 age group takes place the week before.

 Originally a tournament played amongst British public schools, the tournament has evolved and expanded over the years and now accepts sides from all over the world.
-Countries from which schools have participated included Canada, China, Denmark, Guernsey, Hungary, India, the Isle of Man, Jersey, Kenya, Nigeria, Poland, Romania, South Africa, Spain, and the Ukraine as well as England, Ireland, Scotland and Wales.
+Countries from which schools have participated included Canada, China, Denmark, Guernsey, Hungary, India, the Isle of Man, Jersey, Kenya, Nigeria, Poland, Romania, South Africa, Spain, and Ukraine as well as England, Ireland, Scotland and Wales.

 NS7 Open Titles

 Format

 The play for the tournament is centred on Wimbledon Common and adjoining land to the south, where there are 24 pitches having outgrown the original home of the tournament at Rosslyn Park's home ground at nearby Priory Lane.
 All the pitches are close together and there is just a short walk between them all.

 Each Tournament has a similar format of Group matches on the first day with possibly a knockout round or two.
 The second day is for the knockout rounds, which culminate in the relevant Final.
 The Junior Tournament and the Preparatory Tournament (both under 13s) start on the Monday, the Festival (one term rugby schools) starts Tuesday, the Colts (under 16s) Wednesday, and the Girls Tournament and Open Tournament (both under 18s) start on Thursday.